2019 Brands Hatch W Series round

-The 2019 W Series Brands Hatch round (also commercially referred to as #WRace6) was the sixth and final race of the 2019 W Series, and took place at Brands Hatch in the United Kingdom on 11 August 2019.
+The 2019 W Series Brands Hatch round (also commercially referred to as #WRace6) was the sixth and final round of the 2019 W Series, and took place at Brands Hatch in the United Kingdom on 11 August 2019.
 The event was an undercard to the 2019 Deutsche Tourenwagen Masters round at the same circuit.

 Report

 Background

 Heading into the final race, two drivers were in contention for the championship – Jamie Chadwick and Beitske Visser.
 Chadwick, winner of the opening race at Hockenheim as well as in Misano, sits 13 points ahead of Zolder winner Visser.
 For Visser to win the championship she needs: